RCHOL: Randomized Cholesky Factorization for Solving SDD Linear Systems

-Suppose the set of neighbors $\mathcal{N}$ is sorted in ascending order.
-Notice there is a path consisting of sampled edges between any $i \in \mathcal{N}$ and the last/``heaviest'' element in $\mathcal{N}$.
-The reason is the following. \begin{enumerate} \item Start from any $i \in \mathcal{N}$.
-Suppose a sampled edge goes from $i$ to a ``heavier'' neighbor $j \in \mathcal{N}$ ($|\ell_{ki}| < |\ell_{kj}|$). \item Move to $j$, and repeat the previous process.
-It follows that we will reach the ``heaviest'' neighbor after finite steps. \end{enumerate}
+Suppose the set of neighbors $\mathcal{N}_k$ is sorted in ascending order.
+We can find a path between any $i \in \mathcal{N}_k$ and the last/``heaviest'' element in $\mathcal{N}_k$ with the following rational: \begin{enumerate} \item Start from any $i \in \mathcal{N}_k$.
+Suppose a sampled edge goes from $i$ to a ``heavier'' neighbor $j \in \mathcal{N}_k$ ($|\ell_{ki}| < |\ell_{kj}|$). \item Move to $j$, and repeat the previous process.
+It follows that we will reach the ``heaviest'' neighbor after a finite number of steps. \end{enumerate}

 \end{proof}